-Rishikesh, along with Mysore, is one of the most popular destinations for yoga in India.
+Rishikesh, along with Mysore in Karnataka, is one of the most popular destinations for yoga in India.
 There are numerous ashrams, and numerous styles of yoga and meditation, to choose from.
 Hence, it's important to investigate which best meets your needs.
 Find out about some of the top Rishikesh ashrams and what they teach in this article.
+Most of them have other courses apart from Yoga Teacher Training.

 Yoga Niketan was founded in 1964 by Swami Yogeshwaranand Paramahansa, a renowned master of Raja Yoga who spent most of his life in the Himalayas.
 The teachings of this traditional ashram, which is located in the Muni-Ki-Reti area of Rishikesh, are based solely on the Eight Fold Path as per the Patanjali Yoga Shastra.
 Students must follow the strict daily schedule of yoga, meditation, and lectures.
 The ashram has 100 comfortable rooms available for students, all with private bathrooms and hot water.